ccha23/miml/source/part1/f-Divergence.md

 +++

-For a clearer understanding, let consider a different choice of $F$ for the KL divergence:
+For a clearer understanding, consider a different choice of $F$ for the KL divergence:

 $$
 D(P_{\R{Z}}\|P_{\R{Z}'}) = F'\left[r\right]